adobe/reactor-developer-docs/extensions/shared_modules/adobe-analytics.md

 ## get-tracker

-If you would like to access the tracker any time after it has been fully initialized, you may do so using the `get-tracker` shared module as follows:
+If you would like to access the tracker after it has been fully initialized, you may do so using the `get-tracker` shared module as follows:

 ```js
 var getTracker = turbine.getSharedModule('adobe-analytics', 'get-tracker');